Crosshill, Glasgow: Balmoral Crescent

 Balmoral Crescent (Queen's Drive) with a view to Queen's Park, is one of the city's most distinctive examples of Victorian architecture.
 Designed by Scots architect William McNicol Whyte, around 1886, the curved terrace incorporates a figure at the eastern corner, holding a shield and brandishing a now broken sword.
 As guardian of Crosshill, she is reminiscent of the Statue of Liberty.
 There is also a carved portrait of the architect on a west-facing oriel window.

 Dixon Halls

 Dixon Halls was gifted to the burghs by William Smith Dixon of Govan Iron Works.
 Situated at an angle of 45 degrees to Dixon Avenue and Cathcart Road, the Scottish Baronial building was completed in 1879.
 The architect was Frank Stirrat, the winner of a competition for its commission.
 The boundary between the burghs of Crosshill and Govanhill bisected the building allowing courtrooms and offices for each burgh to have separate access.
 The building was renamed Dixon Halls shortly after it opened.

+Queen's Park United Presbyterian Church

+Designed by the eminent Scottish architect Alexander "Greek" Thomson in 1869-9, this church at 368 Langside Road was one of only three built by Thomson.
+The church was damaged beyond repair by German incendiary bombs on 24 March 1943 and subsequently demolished.